 Herbal supplements: What to know before you buy

-Yet all herbs — including herbal supplement products labeled as "natural" — can have drug-like effects.
-Anything strong enough to produce a positive effect, such as lowered cholesterol or improved mood, is also strong enough to carry risk.
-So it's important to do your homework and investigate potential benefits and side effects of herbal supplements before you buy.
-And be sure to talk with your doctor, especially if you take medications, have chronic health problems, or are pregnant or breast-feeding.
+It's important to learn about potential benefits and side effects of herbal supplements before you buy.
+Be sure to talk with your doctor, especially if you take any medicines, have a chronic health problem, or are pregnant or breastfeeding.

-Herbal supplements are regulated by the FDA, but not as drugs or as foods.
+Herbal supplements are regulated by the U.S. Food and Drug Administration (FDA), but not as strictly as prescription or over-the-counter (OTC) drugs.
 They fall under a category called dietary supplements.
-The rules for dietary supplements are as follows:

-The rules do not, however, guarantee that herbal supplements are safe for anyone to use.
-Because many supplements contain active ingredients that have strong effects in the body, these products can pose unexpected risks.
-For example, taking a combination of herbal supplements or using supplements together with prescribed medications could lead to harmful, even life-threatening results.
-For this reason, it's important to talk with your doctor before using herbal supplements.
+Herbal products can pose unexpected risks because many supplements contain active ingredients that have strong effects in the body.
+For example, taking a combination of herbal supplements or using supplements together with prescription drugs could lead to harmful, even life-threatening results.

 How do you know what's in herbal supplements?

-- The name and address of manufacturer or distributor
+- Name and address of the manufacturer or distributor

 - Serving size, amount and active ingredient

-If you don't understand something on an herbal supplement's label, ask your doctor or pharmacist for an explanation.
+If you don't understand something on the label, ask your doctor or pharmacist to explain.

-An easy way to compare ingredients in products is by using the Dietary Supplement Label Database, which is available on the National Institute of Health's website.
-The database has information on the ingredients for thousands of dietary supplements sold in the United States.
-You can look up products by brand name, uses, active ingredient or manufacturer.
+An easy way to compare ingredients in products is to use the Dietary Supplement Label Database, which is available on the website for the U.S. National Institute of Health.
+You can look up products by brand name, use, active ingredient or manufacturer.

-How do you know if herbal supplements' claims are true?
+How do you know if supplement claims are true?

 - Ask your doctor or pharmacist.
 Even if they don't know about a specific supplement, they may be able to point you to the latest medical guidance about its uses and risks.

 - Look for scientific research findings.
-Two good sources include the National Center for Complementary and Alternative Medicine (NCCAM) and the Office of Dietary Supplements.
-Both have websites that provide information to help consumers make informed choices about dietary supplements.
+Two good sources in the U.S. are the National Center for Complementary and Integrative Health, and the Office of Dietary Supplements.
+Both have websites to help consumers make informed choices about dietary supplements.

 - Contact the manufacturer.
 If you have questions about a specific product, call the manufacturer or distributor.
-Ask to talk with someone who can answer questions, such as what data the company has to substantiate its products' claims.
+Ask to talk with someone who can answer questions, such as what data the company has to substantiate product claims.